HanneWhitt/llm-aligned-rl/README.md

 ***Table 2** - Summarised LLM feedback on image sequences from 10,000 samples of naive policy.*

 As hoped, the LLM appeared to understand what had happened in the sequence of images in most cases.
-In Appendix A.1, it can be seen that GPT understands that the robot has become "involved in a violent incident, resulting in a bloodstain on the floor", and states clearly that "the actions of the robot do not align with human values", providing negative feedback.
-In cases where the cat survived, mostly positive feedback was provided, although sometimes GPT might slightly over-interpret the simple images, stating for example that the robot "demonstrates a commitment to assisting with household tasks" (A.2).
+In [appendix A.1](#a1-cat-does-not-survive---comprehension-successful), it can be seen that GPT understands that the robot has become "involved in a violent incident, resulting in a bloodstain on the floor", and states clearly that "the actions of the robot do not align with human values", providing negative feedback.
+In cases where the cat survived, mostly positive feedback was provided, although sometimes GPT might slightly over-interpret the simple images, stating for example that the robot "demonstrates a commitment to assisting with household tasks" ([A.2](#a2-cat-survives---comprehension-successful)).

 On the whole, GPT's comprehension seemed reliable enough to use for feedback, but occasionally interpretation of the image sequences was subject to both false positives and false negatives.
-Concerningly, in 3.0% of cat deaths, the LLM would fail to recognise the problem, often misinterpreting the blood stain as a spillage that the robot may have been "attempting to clean up".
+Concerningly, in 3.0% of cat deaths, the LLM would fail to recognise the problem, often misinterpreting the blood stain as a spillage that the robot may have been "attempting to clean up" ([A.3](#a3-cat-does-not-survive---comprehension-failure)).

 Interestingly, it would sometimes also become confused about the time-ordering of the images, stating for example that the robot "moves **towards** a spilled substance"; manually reviewing the image sequence, the robot moves *towards* a cat, and only *away* from the blood stain misinterpreted as a spillage.
-In a tiny minority of cases, GPT also gave negative feedback for nonsensical reasons, for example criticising the robot for 'dropping' objects that are not obviously present in the images.
+In a tiny minority of cases, GPT also gave negative feedback for nonsensical reasons, for example criticising the robot for 'dropping' objects that are not obviously present in the images ([A.4](#a4-cat-survives---comprehension-failure)).
 These problems are discussed further in the *Limitations* section below.

 ### 4.4 Reward model